manne/obviously/Readme.md

 The functionality can be easily used.
 Declare a partial class and add the attribute `SemanticType`.
 The only parameter of this attribute is the actual type of the semantic type.
-Here it is `System.Guid`.
+Here it is `string`.

 ```CSharp
 [SemanticType(typeof(string))]